dbuarque/repack-lambda/README.md

 A AWS Lambda Microservices Architecture Template

 This architecture is designed to be used with Node.js projects, but it can be changed to any language.

-It is not recommended for long running jobs, the max timeout is 300 seconds.
+####Not recommended for long running jobs, the max timeout is 300 seconds.

 ![Sample Architecture](http://i.imgur.com/SMjfQjC.png)